 What Caused My Sore Throat?

-The most common causes for a sore throat are viruses such as cold, flu, and occasionally mononucleosis.
-Also bacterial infections such as strep throat and tonsillitis can cause a severe sore throat.
+The most common causes of a sore throat are viruses such as cold, flu, and occasionally mononucleosis.
+Also, bacterial infections such as strep throat and tonsillitis can cause a severe sore throat.
 A sore throat caused by a virus is great to be treated with home remedies.

 If you have a bacterial infection, nature also provides antibiotics to destroy or arrest the growth of micro-organisms.
 However, you might choose to consult a doctor for an antibiotic prescription to clear the cause of the sore throat.

 Sometimes when dealing with a sore throat you may need to use natural remedies to treat a cough.
-Often the constant hacking can cause the sore throat.
-So the easiest way to treat the sore throat is to treat the cough.
+Often, constant hacking can cause a sore throat.
+So the easiest way to treat sore throats is to treat the cough.